bens4lsu/theskinny-publish/Content/blog2/horse-page.md

 Getting back to Big Brown, he looked more than a little impressive.
 He was four or five wide going around every turn, and through most of the race, Kent Desormeaux seemed to be holding him back.
 When he turned the horse loose, he blew past everyone and looked to have more in the tank.

 The Preakness is his to lose.
-The only question mark is that Big Brown will be running on two-week's rest, which is nothing for a horse.
+The only question mark is that Big Brown will be running on two-week's rest, which is not nothing for a horse.
 Most of the other Preakness entries will have not run in the Derby, so they'll be primed to go.
 It's a shorter race than the other two, and a Big Brown win will have the world buzzing about a triple crown.

 The Belmont is just two more weeks away, and it's a whopping mile and a half.
 These horses run forever, and to win a triple crown, they have to do it as their third week in a month and a half.
 It's a grueling task, and I'm starting to suspect that the horses that are fast enough don't have the stamina to win all three.
 We may not see another triple crown winner in our lifetimes.
 Fathom that.